open-dxp/data-hub-bundle/doc/10_GraphQL/04_Query/01_Document_Queries.md

 ### Fetch Document Page and get processed Wysiwyg editable content

-* Field `text` contains the HTML as it is stored in Pimcore for this Wysiwyg editable.
+* Field `text` contains the HTML as it is stored in OpenDxp for this Wysiwyg editable.
-* Field `frontend` contain the processed HTML where Pimcore Element links are rewritten where necessary.
+* Field `frontend` contain the processed HTML where OpenDxp Element links are rewritten where necessary.

 ```graphql
 {